An analysis of Wigner's friend in the framework of quantum mechanics based on the principle of typicality: Introduction

 The paper is organized as follows.
 We begin in Section~\ref{preliminaries} with some mathematical preliminaries, in particular, about measure theory and Martin-L\"of randomness with respect to an arbitrary probability measure.
 We then review the notion of Martin-L\"of randomness with respect to an arbitrary Bernoulli measure, called the \emph{Martin-L\"of $P$-randomness} in this paper, in Section~\ref{Sec-ML_P-randomness}.
 In Section~\ref{FMP} we summarize the theorems and notions on Martin-L\"of $P$-randomness from Tadaki~\cite{T14,T15,T16arXiv}, which are need to establish the contributions of this paper presented in the later sections.
 In Section~\ref{QM} we review the central postulates of the \emph{conventional} quantum mechanics according to Nielsen and Chuang~\cite{NC00}.
 In Section~\ref{MWI} we review the framework of the \emph{principle of typicality}, which was introduced by Tadaki~\cite{T16CCR,T16QIP,T16QIT35,T17SCIS,T18arXiv}.

+In Section~\ref{sec:Schroedinger's cat} we review the Schr\"{o}dinger's cat~\cite{Schr35} in the terminology of the conventional quantum mechanics.
+Based on this, in Section~\ref{sec:Analysis of Schroedinger's cat} we make an analysis of the Schr\"{o}dinger's cat within the framework of the principle of typicality, which is reviewed in Section~\ref{MWI}.
+This analysis also demonstrates how properly our framework based on the principle of typicality works in practical problems in quantum mechanics.

-In Section~\ref{sec:confirming point} we extend the framework of the principle of typicality so that it is applicable to the situation where apparatuses perform measurements over other apparatuses, and we introduce postulates for determining the states of apparatuses in early stages of a measurement process.
-In Section~\ref{sec:Wigner's friend} we review the Wigner's friend paradox~\cite{W61}.
+In Section~\ref{sec:confirming point} we extend the framework of the principle of typicality so that it is applicable to the situation where apparatuses perform measurements over other apparatuses, and we introduce two postulates for determining the states of apparatuses in early stages of a measurement process.
+In Section~\ref{sec:Wigner's friend} we review the Wigner's friend paradox~\cite{W61} in the terminology of the conventional quantum mechanics.
 Based on this, in Section~\ref{sec:Analysis of Wigner's friend}, we make an analysis of the Wigner's friend paradox within the extended framework of the principle of typicality, developed in Section~\ref{sec:confirming point}.
-On the other hand, in Section~\ref{sec:Deutsch's thought experiment}, we review Deutsch's thought experiment~\cite{Deu85}.
-Based on this, in Section~\ref{sec:Analysis of Deutsch's thought experiment}, we make an analysis of Deutsch's thought experiment within the extended framework of the principle of typicality.
-In Section~\ref{sec:Analysis of DTE with a mere quantum system F} we make an analysis of Deutsch's thought experiment where the `Friend' is treated as a mere quantum system and not as a measurement apparatus, within the original framework of the principle of typicality, reviewed in Section~\ref{MWI}.
+On the other hand, in Section~\ref{sec:Deutsch's thought experiment}, we review Deutsch's thought experiment~\cite{Deu85} in the terminology of the conventional quantum mechanics.
+Based on this, in Section~\ref{sec:Analysis of Deutsch's thought experiment} we make an analysis of Deutsch's thought experiment within the extended framework of the principle of typicality.
+In Section~\ref{sec:Analysis of DTE with a mere quantum system F} we make an analysis of Deutsch's thought experiment where the `Friend' is treated as a mere quantum system and not as a measurement apparatus, within the original framework of the principle of typicality, which is reviewed in Section~\ref{MWI}.